ezraisw/wracha/README.md

 ### Defining Action

-Using your manager instance.
-You can call `wracha.Manager.On` to get an instance of `wracha.Actor`.
+Using your manager instance, you can call `wracha.Manager.On` to get an instance of `wracha.Actor`.

 The name given will be used as a prefix for cache key.